tactics-osrs/wifi-masterkey/README.md

 ## License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+Open-Source.

 ### Version 1(Masterkey):
 ```